 Do all energy efficient and sustainable homes look the same?
 For me, the answer to this question is so obvious, that I never even thought about the question in the first place.
-But after conversation I had with someone this week I realised it might not be as obvious to others.
+But after a conversation I had with someone this week I realised it might not be as obvious to others.

 So maybe we have to go a few steps back.

-For a house to be sustainable and energy efficient, in needs to be well insulated.
+For a house to be sustainable and energy efficient, it needs to be well insulated.
 It needs high performing windows.
-Thermal bridges and air-leakage need to be minimised.
+Thermal bridges and air-leakage needs to be minimised.
 Ideally the house should have some thermal mass.
 And the house should have good solar access.
 But that is kind of the main thing.
 The actual roof form or the wall cladding/wall finishes are up to your personal taste.

 No matter if you are building a French provincial home, a period home or an ultra-modern home.
 The actual look of the house does not define its energy efficiency.